 Good to know: Nearby Grande Beach is generally much quieter, and is a great place to see Leatherback Sea Turtles!

-Easily accessible from San Jose, the Manuel Antonio is the country’s smallest, yet most visited, National Park and it’s easy to see why!
+Easily accessible from San Jose, Manuel Antonio is the country’s smallest, yet most visited national park and it’s easy to see why!
 Lush rainforests with diverse ecosystems meet endless fine sandy beaches, which in turn play home to some of the area’s most exquisite coral reefs.
 A true eco-paradise and, for many, the best place to vacation in Costa Rica!